MistyCommunity/Documentation/src/content/coding/using-remote-commands/tutorials.md

         /* COMMANDS */

-        // Define the function that executes if the value stored in you is on Misty's list of known faces. function startFaceRecognition() {
+        // Define the function that executes
+        // if the value stored in you is on
+        // Misty's list of known faces.
+		function startFaceRecognition() {
-			// Print a message to the console that Misty is “starting face recognition".
-Then, use Axios to send a POST request to the endpoint for the StartFaceRecognition command. console.log("starting face recognition");
+            // Print a message to the console that Misty
+            // is “starting face recognition”.
+Then, use
+            // Axios to send a POST request to the endpoint
+            // for the StartFaceRecognition command.
+			console.log("starting face recognition");
 			axios.post("http://" + ip + "/api/beta/faces/recognition/start");
         };

-        // Define the function that executes to learn the user's face if the value stored in you is not on Misty's list of known faces. async function startFaceTraining() {
+        // Define the function that executes
+        // to learn the user's face if the
+        // value stored in you is not on Misty's
+        // list of known faces.
+		async function startFaceTraining() {
-			// Print a message to the console that Misty is “starting face training”.
-Then use Axios to send a POST request to the endpoint for the StartFaceTraining command. console.log("starting face training");
+            // Print a message to the console that Misty
+            // is “starting face training”.
+Then use Axios
+            // to send a POST request to the endpoint for
+            // the StartFaceTraining command.
+			console.log("starting face training");
 			axios.post("http://" + ip + "/api/beta/faces/training/start", { FaceId: you });

-			// Give Misty time to complete the face training process.
-Call sleep and pass in the value 20000 for 20 seconds. await sleep(20000);
+            // Give Misty time to complete the face
+            // training process.
+Call sleep and pass
+            // in the value 20000 for 20 seconds.
+            await sleep(20000);
+            // Print a message to the console that
+            // face training is complete.
+            console.log("face training complete");
-            // Print a message to the console that face training is complete.
-Then, use Axios to send a POST request to the endpoint for the StartFaceRecognition command. console.log("face training complete");
+            // Use Axios to send a POST request to the endpoint
+             // for the StartFaceRecognition command.
 			axios.post("http://" + ip + "/api/beta/faces/recognition/start");
         };

         // Open the connection to your robot.
-When the connection is established, the openCallback function executes to check whether the value stored in you is on Misty's list of known faces.
-Then, the program subscribes to the ComputerVision WebSocket, and Misty either greets you by name or starts facial training to learn your face so she can greet you in the future.

-        socket.Connect();
+        // When the connection is established,
+        // the openCallback function executes
+        // to check whether the value stored in
+        // you is on Misty's list of known faces.
+        // Then, the program subscribes to the
+        // ComputerVision WebSocket, and Misty
+        // either greets you by name or starts
+        // facial training to learn your face so
+        // she can greet you in the future. socket.Connect();

 	</script>